flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

  flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks

-Also an execution can be relaunched by passing in current execution id.
+Also, execution can be relaunched by passing in the current execution id.

 ::